We work from where we are strong. Always.

 So don’t look at your “self-defeating patterns” as something perverse.
 You created them from your genius, and you survived.
 Stop fighting those patterns and explore them for the talents they contain.
 You may very-well find that what seems to be your worst pattern turns out to contain your greatest assets when the task of “purification” has progressed.
 So don’t despair.

 Look less at the outward behavior and more at the underlying qualities and capacities in the pattern.
+Everything is in essence divine and originates in Divine Impulse.
+However-distorted, it can not be any other way.

 There might be a hypervigilance for a certain thing in the environment, or perhaps an unwillingness to compromise something in yourself, or perhaps you’re guarding something very tender for which there historically wasn’t acceptance in the people around you.